Skip to content

 Out of all of the requests that we receive at Mr. Local History, none measure up to the sheer volume we receive every month requesting additional information on Blairsden, one of the crown jewel estates of the Somerset Hills.

-Blairsden is the name of the Peapack, New Jersey estate named after its original owner C. Ledyard Blair, a prominent investment banker and ambitious entrepreneur who recognized the beauty of the beautiful Somerset Hills area and decided to build one of the largest estates ever built in the region.
+Blairsden is the name of the Peapack, New Jersey estate named after its original owner, C. Ledyard Blair.
+Blair was a prominent investment banker and ambitious entrepreneur who recognized the beauty of the Somerset Hills area and decided to build one of the largest estates ever built in the region.

 He married Florence Osborne Jennings, and together they had four daughters: Marjory Bruce, Florence Ledyard, Edith Dodd, and Marie Louise.